All You Need to Know About AFL Tipping

 Footy tipping is the well-known Australian past-time of picking which Australian Rules Football (AFL) teams will win their matches each week.
-Every tipper gets the point for effectively picking the winner and a point in the case of a draw.
+Every tipper gets a point for effectively picking the winner and a point in the case of a draw.

 Heuristic 1: Always Tip the Home Team

-Although few would choose the home team to win every match, it is a reality that playing at home is better than playing away, to such an extent that the playoff series is organized around the acknowledgment of this premise.
+Although few would choose the home team to win every match, it is a reality that playing at home is better than playing away, to such an extent that playoff series is organised around the acknowledgment of this premise.
 Online tipping rivalries punish non-tippers by defaulting to the visiting team.

 Precision when continually tipping the home team: 57.29%